Reliable Deck Repairs for Oberly Crossing Homes

 Can you repair a deck without a permit?

 To be safe, we will check with your city or county’s permitting office before beginning repairs.
-Our team at San Antonio Deck and Fence Works helps you navigate the permitting process and clarifies which repairs require approval.
+At San Antonio Deck and Fence Works, we’ll walk you through the permit process and identify which tasks need approval.

 Where do deck boards often rot first?

 Preventive care, including stain, sealant, and cleaning out drainage spaces, keeps these areas from failing.
-Inspecting these high risk spots annually allows you to address rot early before it spreads across the deck.
+Annual inspections of these problem areas let you catch rot before it spreads.

 Will homeowners insurance cover deck repair?